Go to search feature Go to content

 2. Dashboards are better when you have a larger screen, perhaps even a large monitor.
 However, we use mobile phones far more now.
 Squeezing in a dashboard into a mobile screen size is just not optimal.
 Furthermore, as a user, you have to go the dashboard, view it, and note what has changed.
 However, we are getting more accustomed to receiving notifications informing us when something has changed and what changes have occurred, i.e., we want to see the info when it is relevant.

 With these changes gradually taking place, one might say that it is the end of dashboards as we know them.
 So, what is the path forward?
 PFM solutions of the future will probably have dashboards, but the focus will be on providing insights and actions to customers.
-The PFM solution of the future will analyze the data to proactively determine when to send what suggestion to which user in order to help them achieve a specific purpose.
+The PFM solution of the future will analyse the data to proactively determine when to send what suggestion to which user in order to help them achieve a specific purpose.
 Think like a notification or like an Instagram story.
 They will focus on making customers feel that they have a fully dedicated and personal financial coach or advisor in their pockets.
 If this holds true, what technical challenges will we encounter in delivering such solutions?
 Will it be mostly UX, scalability, how to technically leverage human knowledge into ML, big data processing, speed, or all the above?

 So, what do we generally do at SEB?
 White label a solution, partner up with a fintech company, invest in a third-party company, or build our own solution?
 All of the above.
 It depends on which solution is best for us and our customers.
 In this specific case of PFM, we do not play catch-up with the many fintech companies that focus on such solutions.
 Why not?
 Because we are not imitators, we are innovators and we gain more by using our strengths, such as customer base, data, and developers, to develop a solution that is future-proof.